Generic Name: desmopressin (DES-moe-PRES-in)

 - if you have recently had surgery in the head area

 - if you take antihistamines (eg, diphenhydramine) or medicines to treat blood pressure or heart problems

 Some MEDICINES MAY INTERACT with desmopressin solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Carbamazepine, chlorpromazine, lamotrigine, narcotic analgesics (eg, codeine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), oxybutynin, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), or tricyclic antidepressants (eg, imipramine) because the risk of fluid overload with low blood sodium levels may be increased

+This may not be a complete list of all interactions that may occur.
 Ask your health care provider if desmopressin solution may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.